 5. Get Out that Pen

 Handwriting just can’t be beat.
 Think back to that card from your granny: she wrote out your address in cursive; no typing involved.
 If at all possible, grab the BIC and write the donor’s name and address.
-If you want to go even further (and have the time and penmanship), a handwritten P.S. is far more likely to be read than ones in Times New Roman.
+If you want to go even further (and have the time and penmanship), a handwritten P.S. is far more likely to be read than one in Times New Roman.

 All these tips reflect one basic fundraising fact: people give to people.
 Your direct mail should signal to your donor that yes, you see them as a person—and you’re a person as well.
 That personal touch will get your letter read, and your organization will reap the rewards.